toshinari123/b0xx-ahk-switch/README.md

 # b0xx-joycontrol (not tested)
-b0xx keyboard controls connecting to nintendo switch with bluetooth using joycontrol (need to use a virtual machine if on windows, I used ~~vmware~~ DONT use vmware and https://mirror.us.leaseweb.net/ubuntu-cdimage/xubuntu/releases/20.04/release/)
+b0xx keyboard controls connecting to nintendo switch with bluetooth using joycontrol (need to use a virtual machine if on windows, I used ~~vmware~~ DONT use vmware use vbox instead; disk used: https://mirror.us.leaseweb.net/ubuntu-cdimage/xubuntu/releases/20.04/release/)
 ```
 sudo apt install git pip python3-dbus libhidapi-hidraw0
 git clone https://github.com/mart1nro/joycontrol.git